rberlind/terraform-0.12-examples/README.md

 ```

 ## Generalized Splat Operator
 The [Generalized Splat Operator](./generalized-splat-operator) example shows how the splat operator (`*`) can now be used to iterate across multiple blocks within a single resource instance.
 Recall that the old splat operator could only iterate across top-level attributes of a resource that had a count metadata attribute with a value greater than 1.
+While we mentioned above that the full splat operator (`[*]`) does not yet work, the generalized splat operator does work using `*` without brackets.

 In this example, we create an AWS security group with 2 ingress blocks and then create an output that iterates across the ingress blocks to give us both ports.